EpicOrange/riichi_advanced/documentation/WIP_base.md

 The list of yaku, as well as their associated faan, varies by variant.
 The following yaku are recognised in most variants, in some form:

 - Winning by self-draw
+- Winning on the last draw from the wall, or the last discard of the game
 - Winning by a replacement tile after a kong
+- Robbing a kong
 - Having four sequences and a pair (aka "All Sequences")
 - Having four triplets and a pair (aka "All Triplets")
-- Having a triplet of dragons
-- Having a triplet of the round wind or your seat wind
 - Having your seat's flower or season
 - Having all four flowers, or all four seasons
 - Having no flowers and no seasons
+- Having a triplet of dragons
+- Having a triplet of the round wind or your seat wind
+- Having triplets of all three dragons (aka "Big Three Dragons") (†)
+- Having triplets of all four winds (aka "Big Four Winds") (†)
-- Hand comprises tiles of only one suit, plus honors (aka "Half Flush" or "Mixed Flush")
+- Having tiles of only one suit, plus honors (aka "Half Flush" or "Mixed Flush")
-- Hand comprises tiles of only one suit, without honors (aka "Full Flush" or "Pure Flush")
+- Having tiles of only one suit, without honors (aka "Full Flush" or "Pure Flush") (†)
-- Hand comprises only honor tiles (aka "All Honors")
+- Having only honor tiles (aka "All Honors") (†)
+- Having four kongs (†)
 - Winning on one's first draw as dealer (aka "Heavenly Hand")
 - Winning on one's first draw as non-dealer (aka "Earthly Hand")
 - Winning on the dealer's first discard (aka "Hand of Man")
 - Hand comprises exactly the following tiles: 19m19p19s1234567z, and one duplicate among these thirteen. (aka "Thirteen Orphans")

 In many variants, a hand MUST attain a minimum score in order to be able to win.
 (This is in addition to the "four sets and a pair" criterion mentioned earlier.)

+Upon a player winning by self-draw, all three opponents pay.
+Upon a player winning off a discard, the discarder pays (and sometimes the other players pay a reduced share too).

+## Pao (Liability)

+This is a rule that occurs with certain high-scoring hands (marked with † above), in certain variants.
+If Player A's discard is called by Player B in a way that confirms that Player B has one of these high-scoring hands, Player A is marked with pao for Player B. If Player B later wins by self-draw, Player A pays for all three payers.
+In some variants, if Player B later wins off a discard, Player A splits the payment with the discarder.

+Let's take Big Three Dragons for example.
+If a player has called two dragon triplets, and you help them complete their third dragon triplet by discarding the third dragon, then you are marked with pao.
+This is a penalty for helping another player complete an obvious high-scoring hand.
+(For Big Four Winds, it occurs when giving the fourth wind to a player with three open wind triplets.)

+**Not all variants use Pao, and of those that do, not all of them use it on all the hands marked with † above.**

 ## TODOS: